KCOU JAZZ

 Under the vision of trumpeter Lee Morgan, the sextet works like a machine: Herbie Hancock lays the ground work on piano as Wayne Shorter and the understated Grant Green trade solos with drummer Billy Higgins and bassist Reggie Workman.
 Together, they create a searching, spacious hard-bop sound that’s both introspective and commanding standout statement in Morgan’s catalog.

-Continuing the theme of musical travel, Brasilian Skies by Japanese guitarist Masayoshi Takanaka takes the show south to Brazil.
 Recorded in Rio de Janeiro, this late 70s title track radiates the sunny, rhythmic energy of samba and bossa nova.

-Dizzy’s trumpet solo is fiery and precise, a masterclass in bebop virtuosity, backed by a dynamic rhythm section that reflects the Latin jazz foundations of the tune.
 Nelson Boyd also takes a commanding bass solo, only interrupted by the fury of pummeling saxophone and trumpet solis.
-With an emphatic ending solo, this bold and percussive track captures the cross-cultural energy at the heart of Gillespie’s musical vision as the show moves across the globe.
+With an emphatic ending solo, this bold and percussive track captures the cross-cultural energy at the heart of Gillespie’s musical vision.

 With mountains to the west and the Amazon basin to the east, Bolivia marks the final stop on a global jazz journey that included visits to Brazil, Antigua, Ethiopia, and Tunisia, spanning music from the 1950s to the 1970s.